The 13 Best Large Breed Puppy Foods

 • Form: Dry

-Instinct’s Raw Boost is full of calories and raw-diet benefits to support the growth spurts of big puppers.
-It has a guaranteed 33.5% protein content to build muscle and regulate hormone production for steady growth.
+Instinct’s Raw Boost is full of calories and the perfect raw-diet that supports the growth spurts of big puppers.
+It has a guaranteed 33.5% protein content that helps build muscle and regulate hormone production for steady growth.
 Non-grain carbs like peas and tapioca are used to fuel your large pup through their most active stage of life.

 Top 5 Ingredients: 1.
 Deboned Chicken, 2.
 Deboned Turkey, 3.
 Eggs, 4.
 Chicken Heart, 5.
 Whole Red Lentils